Roy Keane offers honest opinion of Ireland squad ahead of England game

 Roy Keane lamented the lack of top-quality Republic of Ireland players ahead of the friendly against England at Wembley Stadium on Thursday night.

 Ahead of the match, Ireland last lost to England back in 1985.
-Yet, the gulf in quality between the current squads, particularly given the injuries and withdrawals Ireland have suffered, was evident.
+Yet, the gulf in quality between the current squads, particularly given the injuries and withdrawals Ireland have suffered this week, was evident.

 England had a vastly superior squad on paper and named a strong team for the game.